cklukas/json-view/README.md

 make
 ```

-This runs CMake under the hood and places the binary in `build/json-view`.
+This runs CMake under the hood and places the binaries in `build/json-view`
+and `build/json-view-app`.

 Alternatively, invoke CMake directly: